 nvprof in the NVIDIA Visual Profiler, see the NVIDIA Documentation.

-Vampir is a software performance analysis tool focused on highly parallel applications.
-It presents a unified view on an application run including information on the various used programming paradigms like MPI, OpenMP, PThreads, CUDA, OpenCL and OpenACC.
-It also incorporates performance data from hardware performance counters and other sources.
-Its many interactive displays offer insight into the performance behavior and reveal bottlenecks of applications.
-Vampir’s highly scalable analysis server and visualization engine enable interactive navigation through large amounts of performance data.
+Vampir is a software performance visualizer focused on highly parallel applications.
+It presents a unified view on an application run including the use of programming paradigms like MPI, OpenMP, PThreads, CUDA, OpenCL and OpenACC.
+It also incorporates file I/O, hardware performance counters and other performance data sources.
+Various interactive displays offer detailed insight into the performance behavior of the analyzed application.
+Vampir’s scalable analysis server and visualization engine enable interactive navigation of large amounts of performance data.
 Score-P and TAU generate OTF2 trace files for Vampir to visualize.

 For detailed information about using Vampir on Summit and the builds available, please see the Vampir Software Page.